All hail the Prince! - Soccer24

-When Prince Dube made the switch from Bulawayo giants Highlanders to Tanzanian side Azam, many were quick to point out the he did so just for the money.
+When Prince Dube made the switch from Bulawayo giants Highlanders to Tanzanian side Azam, many were quick to point out that he did so just for the money.

 Admittedly, those suggestions were justifiable considering a host of Zimbabwean players who had also gone to that lucrative league and made very little progress football wise.